-- Reform the Medicaid rate setting system to reflect quality, reimbursement related to the actual costs of care, and uncompensated care for all LTSS providers across the continuum consistent with long-term services and supports rebalancing, rightsizing and a range of home and community based service initiatives. - Explore various methods to increase the private sector's greater involvement as a payer of long-term services and supports. - Explore the development of tax incentives for the purchase of private longterm care insurance, including tax incentives for employer-based coverage. - Work with the Federal government to preserve Older Americans Act funding.
-This federal funding source is currently at risk.
+- Explore reforming the Medicaid rate setting system to reflect quality, reimbursement related to the actual costs of care, the acuity level of the consumers and uncompensated care for all LTSS providers across the continuum consistent with long-term services and supports rebalancing, rightsizing and a range of home and community-based service initiatives. - Explore various methods to increase the private sector's greater involvement as a payer of long-term services and supports. - Explore the development of tax incentives for the purchase of private longterm care insurance, including tax incentives for employer-based coverage. - Work with the Federal government to preserve and reauthorize the Older Americans Act and preserve Social Security Act provisions for Supplemental Security Income, Social Security and Social Security Disability benefits funding, which are currently at risk.